hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/84169368/205237254-b916eccc-e4b7-46a8-b7ba-c156e7609314.png"/></p>

-## some questions that I am mindful of on large-scale distributed training on supercompuer
+## Some questions that I am mindful of to large-scale distributed training on supercompuer
 - Is a large-scale LM (Language Model) training a exclusive task that can be carried out by big tech companies (e.g., Google., Meta, MS) running a global data center facilities?
 - Why is it that large-scale LM R&D is so hard in Korea?
 Is is due to:
   - lack of computing resources